Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 Having diverse animal species and microorganisms in our gardens is essential for pollination and organic growing fertility.

-The vast majority of animal species have a beneficial or neutral influence on our gardens, even if a small portion of our harvest will be snacked upon by particular creatures.
+Most animal species have a beneficial or neutral influence on our gardens, even if particular creatures will snack upon a small portion of our harvest.

-When pesticides are used, these chemicals are destructive to the local web of life, killing pollinators and beneficial microorganisms, affecting larger animals’ health, and poisoning waterways.
+When pesticides are used, these chemicals destroy the local web of life, killing pollinators and beneficial microorganisms, affecting larger animals’ health, and poisoning waterways.

 We can encourage an environmental balance through more extraordinary biodiversity by planting flowers, adding birdhouses, or converting a kiddie pool into a pond rather than targeting specific species.